 Navigate to your /azure-deployment repository and click on Settings then Secrets, and confirm you see this set of entries.

-Back in the < > Code tab, navigate to:
+Click on the < > Code tab, then navigate to:

 Click Add file, then Create new file.